Detection and Tracking of Multiple Mice Using Part Proposal Networks

 We assign a unique identity to every mouse part appearing in the images.
 If a mouse part was in the field-of-view but became invisible due to occlusion, it is marked `occluded'.
 Those mouse parts outside the image border limits are not annotated.
-In total, our dataset yields 5 annotated videos of two mice and 5 annotated videos of three mice, and each video lasts 3 minutes.
-In order to evaluate the part tracking accuracy, we introduce new evaluation metrics to the proposed dataset, and also report results for several baseline methods.
-We split the dataset into a training and testing set with an equal duration of time and train our network based on transfer learning with pre-trained models.
-The code and the dataset will be published on github:https://github.com/ZhehengJiang/BILP.
+In total, our dataset yields 5 videos of two mice and 5 videos of three mice, each video lasts 3 minutes and 400 frames randomly sampled from each video are annotated (4000 frames are annotated in total).
+Since the problem of multi-mice parts has not been quantitatively evaluated in the literature, we follow the evaluation metrics defined in multi-target tracking \cite{everingham2010pascal,ristani2016performance} for this problem, and compare the results with several baseline methods.
+We split the dataset into training and testing sets with an equal duration of time and train our network based on transfer learning with pre-trained models.
+The code and the dataset are published on github: \url{https://github.com/ZhehengJiang/BILP}.